 Feed your adult Norwegian Buhund measured meals on a morning and evening schedule (puppies should eat three or four small meals per day).
 Use a measuring cup or scale to ensure you are feeding the correct amounts.
-Free feeding (leaving food out all day) can cause weight gain, which can contribute to hip dysplasia and other health problems like diabetes.
-If you’re not sure what kind of food to feed or how much to feed your Norwegian Buhund, talk to your veterinarian or breeder.
+Free feeding can cause weight gain, which can put your dog at risk for health problems including joint disease and diabetes.

 More Dog Breeds and Further Research

 If you love the Norwegian Buhund, you might also like these similar breeds: